Simple Guide on How to Write a Conclusion for an Expository Essay

 Use your conclusion to reinforce the message of your essay

 The conclusion of your essay should serve as a reinforcement of the overall message of your essay.
 It should show how the issues, problems, and ideas you addressed in your essay are still relevant in the present time.
 It should show how the people who have been negatively affected by these issues are still struggling and are still being negatively affected.
 It should also offer hope for how these issues might be improved or solved in the future.
 If you want your readers to walk away from your essay with a different perspective on the issues you discussed and a new way of thinking about them, your conclusion should reinforce this new way of thinking.
 The conclusion of your essay should not just summarize your arguments and key points but also reinforce their importance and how they relate to the present and future.
 You can do this through the use of rhetorical questions and statements.

 Avoid concluding with a new point or idea

 Simply repeating the same points in your conclusion will not only be ineffective, it may also appear as if you are not aware of how to conclude your essay.
 This is not the impression you want readers to have of you.
 The way to ensure your conclusion is not too repetitive is to make it a reflection of your essay as a whole.
-In other words, your conclusion should not simply be a restatement of your arguments and key points, but a reflection of how you see those issues, problems, or ideas in the present and how they need to change in the future.
-For example, if in your essay you discussed how increased government regulations are hampering business growth in a certain sector, your conclusion should not simply restate this.
+In other words, your conclusion should not simply be a restatement of your arguments and key points but a reflection of how you see those issues, problems, or ideas in the present and how they need to change in the future.
+For example, if you discussed how increased government regulations hamper business growth in a certain sector in your essay, your conclusion should not simply restate this.
 Instead, your conclusion should reflect on how regulations are hampering business growth and how regulations might change in the future.

 End with an emotional hook to leave an impression